cyberbotics/webots/docs/guide/distancesensor-sensors.md

 Some predefined [DistanceSensor](../reference/distancesensor.md) models are present in Webots such as some infrared sensors.

-Nevertheless, adding a generic [DistanceSensor](../reference/distancesensor.md) node is sufficient for most of the applications.
-Generic DistanceSensor are customizable (resolution, lookupTable, aperture, etc.).
+Nevertheless, adding a generic [DistanceSensor](../reference/distancesensor.md) node is sufficient for most of the applications because they are customizable (resolution, lookupTable, aperture, etc.).

 ### Sharp